What is the most important thing in the world? He tāngata, he tāngata, he tāngata.

 It shows us that they're not that different from you and I. That we're all the same people, we all have our own struggles, and if they can do it - then YOU can do it.

 Symbolically Kiwi was the largest interactive art exhibition in New Zealand in 2020.
-1200 people attended the exhibition in person, and a further 100,000 engaged with the interviews and art exhibition online.
+1200 people attended the exhibition in person, and a further 100,000 viewed the interviews or art exhibition online.

 You can engage with Symbolically Kiwi by: